Originally posted December 20, 2015. Revised and updated July 28, 2016.

 Don’t forget to include the little ones during the holiday season.
 Not only will they love eating these sweet treets, they’ll enjoy helping to make them as well.

 Are these three cookies not enough?
-Shhhh… I’ll throw in another recipe for you!
-Try my recipe for German-style cookie cakes!
+Shhhh… I’ll throw in more recipes for you:

 What will you whip up from scratch in your home kitchen during the holidays this year?
 Do you have any questions, or troubleshooting tips?
 Share with us in the comments!